Testing Conditional Independence in Supervised Learning Algorithms: Conditional Predictive Impact

 \subsection{Large Sample Inference: Paired $t$-tests}

 By the central limit theorem, empirical risk estimates for functions of finite VC dimension will tend to be normally distributed around the true population parameter value.
 We therefore use paired, one-sided $t$-tests to evaluate statistical significance when samples are sufficiently large.
+As $n$ grows, these results will converge on $z$-test results, although the latter procedure technically presumes known variance of $\Delta$.
+Since we do not have \emph{a priori} access to this parameter, we opt instead for $t$-tests, which are roughly equivalent for $n \geq 30$.

 The variable $\Delta$ has mean $\widehat{\text{CPI}}$ and standard error $\text{SE} = s/\sqrt{n}$, where

 The $t$-score for $\widehat{\text{CPI}}$ is given by $t = \widehat{\text{CPI}}/\text{SE}$, and we compute $p$-values by comparing this statistic to the most tolerant distribution consistent with $H_0: R(f, \textbf{Z}) \geq R(f,\tilde{\textbf{Z}})$, namely $t_{n-1}$.
 To control Type I error at level $\alpha$, we reject $H_0$ for all $t$ greater than or equal to the $(1-\alpha)$ quantile of $t_{n-1}$.
 This procedure can easily be modified to adjust for multiple testing.